Secret Story (Portuguese TV series)

-Secret Story - Casa dos Segredos (occasionally be referred as Casa dos Segredos) was the Portuguese version of the reality show Secret Story, based on the original French version.
-The show inherits more or less the fundamental principles of Big Brother, a reality show created by producer John de Mol in 1997.
+Secret Story – Casa dos Segredos (occasionally be referred as Casa dos Segredos) is a Portuguese reality competition television show based on the original French series Secret Story, and part of the franchise of the same name.
+The first episode was broadcast on 3 October 2010 on TVI.

+Like the original French version, although Secret Story is not a direct adaptation of the Big Brother franchise's format, created by producer John de Mol Jr. in 1997, the show has a similar concept while including his own game mechanics, and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay.
 The housemates are cut off from the outside world for ten to fifteen weeks in a house called "house of secrets", where every room is fitted with cameras, except the restroom.
 They have to keep a secret while trying to discover the other housemates' one.